 Why Electric Vehicles in Alameda?

 Alameda is striving for a cleaner, zero-greenhouse gas emission future.
 With Alameda Municipal Power (AMP), the city-owned electric utility, providing 100 percent clean energy as of January 1, 2020, transportation emissions represent over 70 percent of Alameda's greenhouse gas emissions.
 The city's goal adopted in the Climate Action and Resiliency Plan (2019) is to reduce greenhouse gas emissions by 50 percent below 2005 levels by 2030 and achieve net zero emissions as soon as possible.

 How do we reduce transportation emissions?

-What is the city doing to encourage electric vehicle adoption?
+What is the City doing to encourage electric vehicle and bicycle adoption?